-In our experience, schools don't always address the detail given in the leadership criterion relating to quality assurance and evaluation of impact.
-Involving senior leaders at all stages of the Artsmark process will be the key to a strong bid and a persuasive statement of impact.
+Ensure you address the detail given in the leadership criterion relating to quality assurance and evaluation of impact.
+Involving senior leaders at all stages of the Artsmark process will be the key to a strong application and a persuasive statement of impact.